Localization and nilpotent spaces in A^1-homotopy theory

 If $\mathscr{X}$ is any pointed $\aone$-connected space, then we write $\widetilde{\mathscr{X}}$ for the $\aone$-universal cover of $\mathscr{X}$ in the sense of \cite[\S 7.1]{MField}.
 If $\bpi := \bpi_1^{\aone}(\mathscr{X})$, then there is an $\aone$-fiber sequence of the form

 and $\widetilde{\mathscr{X}}$ is $\aone$-$1$-connected.
 The action of $\bpi$ on $\widetilde{\mathscr{X}}$ is by ``deck transformations", which do not preserve base-points.
-Nevertheless, we can use this action in conjunction with Proposition~\ref{prop:2outof3foraonenilpotence} then yields a computationally useful characterization of $\aone$-nilpotence.
+Nevertheless, analysis of this action in conjunction with Proposition~\ref{prop:2outof3foraonenilpotence} can be used to produce a computationally useful characterization of $\aone$-nilpotence.

 \begin{cor} Assume $(\mathscr{X},x)$ is a pointed $\aone$-connected space with $\bpi := \bpi_1^{\aone}(\mathscr{X},x)$ an $\aone$-nilpotent sheaf of groups.
 The following conditions are equivalent: \begin{enumerate}[noitemsep,topsep=1pt] \item the space $\mathscr{X}$ is (locally) $\aone$-nilpotent; \item the action of $\bpi$ on $\bpi_i^{\aone}(\widetilde{\mathscr{X}})$ is (locally) $\aone$-nilpotent for every $i > 1$. \end{enumerate} \end{cor}